Beware of stinging Buckmoth caterpillars in New Orleans. Friends and neighbors have warned us to look out for these caterpillars … Continue reading →

 By Kim Smelter| New Girl in NOLA Everyone knows it’s festival season and crawfish season, but you know what other season … Continue reading →

 Thank you for making us feel welcome in New Orleans.
 Thank you for sharing what you’ve learned about the city.
 Thank you for going on this adventure with us.
+Thank you for asking questions and suggesting better ways to do things.
 Y’all rock!

 In addition to right here on NewinNOLA.com, you can follow us on:

 My brother-in-law, Tommy Ratchford of Pensacola, isn’t much of a cook, but he knows a thing or two about seafood.
 Hearken to his “Southfacin’ Cook” recipe for perfect boiled shrimp.

 His “West Indies Salad” is a delicious, light, crisp, tart combo of vinegar-sweetened onions, brine and juicy lump crab meat.
 Can’t get much tastier than that!